-Continuing the objectives of the Kansas & Neosho Valley Railroad, the plan was to build south through Indian Territory (Oklahoma) all the way to the Gulf of Mexico.
+Continuing the objectives of the Kansas & Neosho Valley Railroad, the plan was to build south through Indian Territory (Oklahoma) to the Gulf of Mexico.
 The tracks from Kansas City to Olathe, a distance of 21 miles, were opened by December 1868.
 The railroad made its way to Fort Scott by December 1869, a distance of 100 miles.
 The tracks then continued to Baxter Springs, Kansas, making in all about 160 miles.
 The entire road was placed in operation on May 2, 1870.

 During this time, the competition was heavy between railroads racing to reach the Oklahoma State Line, prompting one Kansas History writer to say:

 “The race for the Indian Territory, between the competing lines, the Missouri, Kansas & Texas and the Missouri River, Fort Scott & Gulf roads, will ever be a memorable event in the history of railway construction.”